New Students & FAQ

 CHEM 5660 - Spectroscopic Methods in Organic Chemistry

 CHEM 5420 - Organic Reaction Mechanisms

 CHEM 6830 - Problems in Chemistry (Hall Lecture)

 PCS 7020 - Photochemistry and Photophysics II

 Students are given the opportunity to select their own research advisor.
 During the fall semester, faculty from the Center for Photochemical Sciences make individual research presentations to all first-year Ph.D. students.
 Also during the fall semester, the Center for Photochemical Sciences hosts its annual advisory board meeting, which includes a poster session by Ph.D. students already in a research group.
-In order to assist in the selection process, first-year students are encouraged to meet individually with faculty and/or research groups to discuss ongoing projects.
-First-year students will then decide their first, second, or third choice for research advisor.
+In order to assist in the selection process, first-year students are required to select 2-3 research groups and rotate through these groups in the Fall semester.
+Rotations require students to meet individually with faculty and/or research groups to discuss ongoing projects, as well as attend the group meetings.
+At the end of the Fall semester, first-year students will then decide their first, second, or third choice for research advisor.
 Though the Center faculty try to accommodate a student's first choice, an important consideration is the successful completion of coursework with a 3.2 minimum grade point average.